Use rubygems

 The Enrichment API lets you look up person and company data based on an email or domain.
 For example, you could retrieve a person’s name, location and social handles from an email.
 Or you could lookup a company’s location, headcount or logo based on their domain name.

-Note: You’ll only be charged once per 30 day period for each unique request, so if you didn’t store the data properly or need to re-run a series of requests for any reason, those won’t count against your allotment.
+Note: You’ll only be charged once per usage period for each unique request, so if you didn’t store the data properly or need to re-run a series of requests for any reason, those won’t count against your allotment.
+Your usage period is monthly or annually, rolling based on your start date.
+To find your usage period, please visit this page and review the ‘Current Period Usage’ table.

 Combined API